 Speaking of which: Christmas films also add significant value to the Advent season and ensure that a warm and contemplative Christmas spirit spreads even in the biggest Christmas grouch.

-In recent years, Netflix has significantly increased its range of Christmas films, so we are not dependent on the moody TV program for Christmas either.
-The canon of these films is clear: Long live love and everything interpersonal, and they are so cute that you could get tooth decay from them.
+In recent years, Netflix has significantly increased its range of Christmas films, so we are not dependent on a moody TV program for our Christmas viewing.
+Plus, thanks to tools like a vpn for netflix, the streaming experience has been improved and even broadened, since a VPN can help unlock geographically-restricted content.
+When it comes to the Christmas films on Netflix, the canon of these films is clear: Long live love and everything interpersonal, and they are so cute that you could get tooth decay from them.

 But when, if not at Christmas, can you dream with your heart and believe in happy endings …

 The 11 Best Christmas Movies on Netflix:

 The Christmas Chronicles 1 & 2 (2018 & 2020)

 This fantastic Christmas adventure with guaranteed escapism is about the two siblings Kate (Darby Camp) and Teddy Pierce (Judah Lewis), who absolutely want to film Santa Claus (Kurt Russell) on Christmas Eve.
 Suddenly a world opens up to them that they previously dared not dream of.
 In part two, Mrs. Claus Goldie Hawn (also IRL the wife of Russell) gives herself the over-the-top hilarious honor.

 Both parts are highly entertaining and in their portrayal of the Santa Claus family quite original, but never disrespectful.
 Christmas becomes an entertainment and leisure paradise here, but never for a second forgets about the important educational lines.
 Best enjoyed with eggnog!